 The verbiage in Rule 1.6 of the American Bar Association’s (ABA) RPC is quite different from the verbiage found in the CBA’s Rule 1.6.
 For example, subdivision (a) in ABA’s rule includes a phrase not found in CBA’s rule, describing one of the exceptions that permit a lawyer to reveal a client’s protected information as “the disclosure is impliedly authorized in order to carry out the representation.”
 Another difference is that ABA rule mentions “substantial injury to the financial interests or property of another.”
 No mention of “financial interests or property” is made in the CBA rule.
 Subdivision (d) of ABA’s Rule 1.6 (the last sentence of the rule) refers to a lawyer’s reasonable efforts to prevent inadvertent disclosure of information relating to their representation of a client.
 This phrase doesn’t appear at all in the CBA’s RPC.

 Benefit: Generally speaking, this rule’s repeated emphasis on a client’s right to privacy under Bus. & Prof. Code § 6068, subd. (e)(1) should serve as a good reminder to all lawyers.

-Rules of Professional Conduct, California Bar Association, American Bar Association, Legal Malpractice, Client Rights, Legal Representation, Confidentiality, Parker Law Group Attorneys, APC, Port Parker
+Rules of Professional Conduct, California Bar Association, American Bar Association, Legal Malpractice, Client Rights, Legal Representation, Confidentiality, Parker Taylor Law Group, Port Parker